flower-uc/gm_demo/README.txt

-master, my name is flower.
+hello master, my name is flower. and you?
-and you?